Ed-Pavlov/Binstate/README.md

          builder
            .DefineState(SomeState)
-           .OnEnter<string>(...) // argument passed to 'Raise' mtehod is passed to the 'enter' action and is 'attached' to the state
+           .OnEnter<string>(...) // argument passed to 'Raise' method is passed to the 'enter' action and is 'attached' to the state
            .AddTransition(SomeEvent, AnotherState)

          builder